jaromirsvoboda/claudebox/notes/how_to_add_hooks_commands.md

 # Check if your command files are there
 ls -la ~/.claude-custom/commands/
-# Should show: test-command.js, project-info.js, my-command.js, my-script.sh
+# Should show: test-command.js, project-info.js, my-command.js, my-script.sh, optimize.md, feature-sync.md, debug.md

 # Check if aliases are set
 alias | grep cb